run-x/opta/config/registry/local/modules/local-postgres.md

         db_password: DBPASS
 ```

-If present, this map must have renames for all 4 fields.
+If present, this map must have names for all 4 fields.